yeastrc/limelight-import-moda/README.md

-Open pFind to limelight XML Converter
+MODa to limelight XML Converter
 =======================================

 Use this program to convert the results of an MODa analysis to